Recorded on Thursday, June 09, 2022 9:00am-10:45am EST ON24

 Marie Falkowski is the Director for Artificial Intelligence and Data Analytics in the CIA’s Agency Data Office where she leads the delivery of Enterprise AI and Machine Learning solutions as well as data science for the Agency mission.
 She has more than 30 years of combined federal and military service, and has provided leadership to a broad range of issues as both a collector and analyst with the Intelligence Community before shifting her focus to technology modernization and adoption.
 Ms. Falkowski is also a thought leader for OSINT and served in several leadership roles in the CIA’s Open Source Enterprise, including CTO where she transformed the Agency’s OSINT technical stack by leveraging commercial technology and private industry best practices to meet mission.

 Kim Lynch is an accomplished business executive who has spent her career advancing national security tradecraft and building new programs for the intelligence community (IC), the Department of Defense (DOD), and the Department of Homeland Security (DHS).
-As the executive vice president of Oracle’s Defense and Intelligence business, Kim is passionate about strengthening client relationships, delivering innovation and value, and building a world-class team.
-The addition of Kim to Oracle’s senior leadership team represents another significant milestone in Oracle’s long history of continued investment and commitment to our nation’s security.
-Kim joined Oracle after 24 years at Booz Allen Hamilton, where she held numerous positions, culminating in her role as executive vice president and client service officer for the Intelligence business unit.
-She led a diverse team providing clients with expertise in innovative technology, data science, cybersecurity, engineering, organizational change management, and core intelligence missions.
-Kim’s decades of experience in domestic and international security issues includes many highlights, including supporting the DOD Federal Voting Assistance Program’s internet voting pilot for overseas military voters in the 2000 election, supporting the National Communications System clients to reconstitute Wall Street communications after 9/11, working to stand up DHS and establish its role and authorities in the IC, and leading National Agencies support to clients on critical missions that impact national security.
-Kim has served on the Board of Directors for the Women’s Center of metropolitan Washington, DC, and was selected as a member of Fortune Magazine’s Most Powerful Women Next Gen Summit.
+As the executive vice president of Oracle’s Government Defense and Intelligence business, Kim is passionate about strengthening client relationships, delivering innovation and value, and building a world-class team.
+The addition of Kim to the senior leadership team represents another significant milestone in Oracle’s long history of continued investment in and commitment to our nation’s security.
+Kim joined Oracle after 24 years at Booz Allen Hamilton.
+She has served on the Board of Directors for the Women’s Center of metropolitan Washington, DC, and was selected as a member of Fortune Magazine’s Most Powerful Women Next Gen Summit.
 She is also an active member of the Potomac Officers Club 4x24 Intelligence Leadership group.
-Kim has a B.A. in political science from Johns Hopkins University and a master’s in international affairs from George Washington University.
+Kim has a BA in political science from Johns Hopkins University and a master’s in international affairs from George Washington University.

 Jim McCool serves as the Director of National Geospatial Intelligence Agency’s Data and Digital Innovation Directorate.
 In this role, he is responsible for leading, creating, and delivering GEOINT artificial intelligence and data capabilities to advance U.S. national security objectives.
 Prior to this, he served as the Senior GEOINT Liaison Officer in Tel Aviv, Israel.
 He was appointed to the Senior Intelligence Service in 2011.
 Mr. McCool has served in the National GeospatialIntelligence Agency, the Central Intelligence Agency, and the US Air Force.
 As the Director for the Tradecraft and Technology Group in NGA’s Analysis Directorate from 2016 to 2018, Mr. McCool provided leadership on advancing analytic skills and methods as well as the development of technology to support modernization goals.
 From 2012 to 2016, he served as NGA’s Associate Deputy Director for Analytic Integration.
 He provided leadership to all Analysis Directorate offices conducting GEOINT analytic activities.
 He was also responsible for ensuring integrated, issue-based analysis between and across all of the offices and in close coordination with the NGA Support Teams.
 In addition, Mr. McCool served as the Analysis Career Service Head during this period.
 As the Director of NGA’s Office of Targeting and Transnational Issues from 2011 to 2012, he oversaw underground, economic and cyber security issues, as well as, precision targeting in support of military operations.
 From 2009 to 2011, Mr. McCool served as Deputy Director of NGA’s Office of Counterterrorism, during which he emphasized quality intelligence tradecraft.
 Mr. McCool contributed to the management of NGAs counterterrorism mission, including many successful operations in South Asia and the Middle East.
 As a briefer for the Presidents Daily Brief (PDB) from 2008 to 2009, Mr. McCool brought his analytical abilities to bear for senior administration officials on a wide range of national security topics Mr. McCool served as Deputy Chief of the Military Security Group in CIA, managing analytical teams focused on insurgency, counterinsurgency, and irregular warfare.
 He also served as branch chief in CIAs Counterterrorism Center, where he expanded a program on terrorist weapons and built a new unit focused on terrorist explosive devices.
 Mr. McCool served as an analyst in the CIA’s Counterterrorism Center, the Office of Transnational Issues, and the Office of Imagery Analysis, as well as at the National Photographic Interpretation Center.
 He completed MITs Seminar XXI in 2009, has a degree in cartography from the University of Maryland, and served for nearly 10 years overseas and stateside in the US Air Force